Metro Detroit and Livonia Personal Injury Attorneys

-Who Can File a Personal Injury Lawsuit?
+Who Can File a Personal Injury Lawsuit in Michigan?

 Most personal injury claims fall under what is known as the legal theory of negligence.
 Under this theory, you can file a lawsuit if you can prove that another person or party caused your injuries and damages through negligent or wrongful acts or omissions.
 In other words, if someone else was at fault, you could have grounds for a claim.